Stellations of the Dodecahedron

 (This is easier to see if you turn off "Big" mode by pressing the "b" key, and stop the

 rotation by pressing the "r" key.)

-I wrote the applet as a test for a pure-Java 3D rendering package that I wrote.
+I made this applet as a test for a pure-Java 3D rendering package that I wrote.

-I opted for the "press a key" user interface for several reasons:
+I opted for the "press a key" user interface for a couple of reasons:

 1. Laziness (this was just supposed be a quick demo of my renderer)

 2. It fits -- it's a lot easier than trying to click a button or drop a choice-box while you are looking cross-eyed at a 3D image.

 The information about star polyhedra comes from H.S.M.
 Coxeter's book

 This is a Java 1.1 applet.
 See my Java page

 <Dogfeathers Home Page>